San Cipriano is an underrated tourist attraction in Colombia.

 - Sanchcoco de Pescado

 It’s safe to say that the prices are reasonable too, especially when you consider how remote the location is.
-If you’ve been in places such as San Andres you will know how expensive it is for a dish of this calibre.
+If you’ve been in places such as San Andres you will know how expensive it is for a dish of this caliber.

 My instinct did not fail me, the preparation of seafood here was second none.
 The prices were super competitive and it felt like I was eating with family with the amount of love they put into the cooking.